-Renderables are objects providing the IRenderable interface.
-That interface is simple - objects must provide a getRenderingFor method.
-The method should take one argument - an IProperties provider - and should return a string or a deferred firing with a string.
+The IRenderable interface is simple - objects must provide a getRenderingFor method.
+The method should take one argument - an IProperties provider - and should return the rendered value or a deferred firing with one.
 Pass instances of the class anywhere other renderables are accepted.
 For example:

 or, more practically,